ILIAS-eLearning/ILIAS/README.SHIBBOLETH.txt

    due to the ILIAS database.
    Read below what you can use the data manipulation API for.

-5. Fill in the fields of the form.
-The fields  for'loginname', 'firstname', 'surname', etc should contain the name of the environment variables of the Shibboleth attributes that you want to map onto the corresponding ILIAS variable (e.g. 'HTTP_SHIB_PERSON_SURNAME' for the person's last name, refer to the Shibboleth documentation or the documentation of your Shibboleth federation for information on which attributes are available).
+5. Fill in the fields of the form for the attribute mapping.
+You need to provide the names of the environment variables that contain the Shibboleth attributes for the unique ID, firstname, surname, etc. This e.g. could be 'HTTP_SHIB_PERSON_SURNAME' for the person's last name.
+Refer to the Shibboleth documentation or the documentation of your Shibboleth federation for information on which attributes are available.
-   Especially the 'loginname' field is of great importance because this attribute is used for the ILIAS authentication of Shibboleth users.
+   Especially the field for the 'unique Shibboleth attribute' is of great importance because this attribute is used for the user mapping between ILIAS and Shibboleth users.

    #############################################################################
    Shibboleth Attributes needed by ILIAS: